spacelift-io/user-documentation/docs/vendors/terragrunt/limitations.md

 The [run_cmd](https://terragrunt.gruntwork.io/docs/reference/built-in-functions/#run_cmd) function is currently limited to only work with the `--terragrunt-quiet` flag.
 Ensure this flag is included in your command to avoid run failures.

+## Resource Deletion

+Our Terragrunt support currently does not support resource deletion, either through the Spacelift stack destructor or the "Delete Stack" option in the UI.